ukparliament/ontologies/procedure/meta/queries/instrument-types/treaties/index.md

 * <a href="https://api.parliament.uk/s/924906dc"> Correspondence published by the International Relations and Defence Committee</a>

+* <a href="https://api.parliament.uk/s/1c35bcfd"> Correspondence published by the Foreign Affairs Committee</a>

 ### Committee requests for extension to objection period A

 * <a href="https://api.parliament.uk/s/b348d7a4"> Extension of objection period A requested by the International Agreements Committee (IAC)</a>